-Whilst it may seem that progress to date has been slow, this year we have been making huge strides towards new legislation becoming a reality.
+Whilst it may seem that progress to date has been slow, in the past 12 months we have been making huge strides towards new legislation becoming a reality.
 BVNA is currently working alongside UK Government, in a stakeholder group set up by the Department for Environment, Food and Rural Affairs (Defra).
 We are providing the sole veterinary nursing representation within this working group, which is also made up of the British Veterinary Association (BVA), Royal College of Veterinary Surgeons (RCVS), the Veterinary Schools Council (VSC) and other government departments.

 Reform of the Veterinary Surgeons Act – What does it mean, and why does it matter?